Our Committees

 We also have a number of smaller policy groups to focus on other issues.
 The membership of these groups can include Finance Directors, Head of Planning, Secretaries, Heads of External Affairs and others, depending on the group’s focus.
 They are always led by a Principal.
 Policy groups will always be representative of the sector’s diversity but not every university is necessarily a member.

-Our three-year Strategic Plan for 2018-2021 outlines how we will help our members achieve their shared vision for higher education.
+Our Strategic Plan for 2021-2024 outlines how we will help our members achieve their shared vision for higher education.
 The strategy is guided by four main themes: ambition; the common good; trust; and new ways of working.
-These priorities will shape what we deliver for members over the next three years.
+These priorities will shape what we deliver for members.

 Learning and Teaching Committee

-Convener: Professor Steve Olivier, Principal of Robert Gordon University.
+Convener: Professor Steve Olivier, Principal and Vice-Chancellor, Robert Gordon University

-Vice Convener: Professor Liz Bacon, Principal of Abertay University.
+Vice Convener: Professor Liz Bacon, Principal and Vice-Chancellor, Abertay University

 Current priorities:

-• Take account of UK and European quality and regulatory developments that may have implications for the Scottish sector.
+• Monitoring and leading engagement with UK and European quality and regulatory developments that may have implications for the Scottish sector.

 Research and Knowledge Exchange Committee